KaimingTao/Think-Kendo/README.md

 # Think Kendo

 This project contains some thoughts about **practicing kendo**, it helps me check which I understand which I don't, it helps check the knowledge I know how to use and which I don't.
-This build-up helps me walk on the path of improvement, not the paths that repeat same errors.
+This build-up helps me walk on the path of improvement, not the paths those repeat same errors.

 ## 気　剣　体　の一致 (Ki Ken Tai no Icchi)